Specia-cipher/reconops-dashboard/README.md

 Git

+Docker (for containerized deployment)

 Instructions
-Clone the repository:
+1. Clone the repository:

 git clone https://github.com/Specia-cipher/reconops-dashboard.git
 cd reconops-dashboard

-Set up a virtual environment:
+2. Set up a virtual environment (if not using Docker):

 python3 -m venv venv
 source venv/bin/activate

-Install dependencies:
+3. Install dependencies:

 pip install -r requirements.txt

-Initialize the database:
+4. Initialize the database:

 flask db upgrade

-Run the application:
+5. Run the application locally (if not using Docker):

 python app.py

 The app will be accessible at http://localhost:5000.

+6. Containerization with Docker (Recommended):
+Alternatively, you can build and run the application in a Docker container for a consistent, isolated environment.

+Build the Docker image:

+docker build -t reconops-dashboard .

+Run the Docker container:

+docker run -p 5000:5000 reconops-dashboard

+The app will be accessible at http://localhost:5000 from your host machine.

 About the Author
 Specia-cipher (Sanni Idris)